 Outside the classroom graduate students in English often create forums for teaching each other.
 Informal reading groups--some established gatherings and others that form from year to year--focus on such topics as Queer Theory, U.S. Latino Literature, Marxist criticism, and Victorian Literature.
 Conferences largely organized by graduate students also provide a chance for graduate work to reach a wide audience of the Cornell community.
 Organizations such as the Renaissance Colloquium, The Lounge Hour Reading Series, The Department Roundtable, Quodlibet (a forum for work in Medieval Studies), and the Visiting Writers Series organized by the Creative Writing program bring scholars and writers to Cornell for readings, talks, and seminars.

-The First-Year MFA Reading Series
+First-Year MFA Reading Series

 Hegel Reading Group

-Race and Ethnic Studies Reading Group
+Queer and Sexuality Studies Reading Group

 The Queer and Sexuality Studies Reading Group (QSS) provides graduate students with a space to discuss sex and sexuality through a specifically queer lens.
 Here we seek to explore questions of sexuality as they relate to race, gender, disability, class and more.
 We will mostly be reading texts from queer theory and LGBT studies, but readings can also include fiction, memoir, manifestos, visual media, etc. For further information, contact Peter Shipman.